 Can Dogs Eat Cooked Onions?

 No, it is not safe for dogs to eat cooked onions.
 Onions, whether raw or cooked, contain compounds that can cause damage to a dog’s red blood cells and lead to anemia and other serious health complications.
 Even a small amount of onion can be toxic to dogs, and the symptoms may not appear immediately.
-Therefore, it is best to avoid feeding any onions to your canine companion, including cooked onions, to keep them healthy and safe.
+Therefore, it is best to avoid feeding your canine companion any onions, including cooked ones, to keep them healthy and safe.

 Related Post: Can Dogs Eat Cheerios?
 Safe or Risky Snacking?